Lazarus El Anthony

 Fr.
 Lazarus has been the primary subject of two documentary films, The Last Anchorite, which took Best Documentary Transmitter Award winner at the Crystal Palace International Film Festival 2010, and Desert Foreigners, released in 2018.
 In addition, there are numerous short videos arranged in several series of videos on the Coptic Youth Channel on YouTube.

 Biography

 Lazarus El Anthony was born into a Protestant Christian family in Tasmania, Australia, where he attended Methodist and Roman Catholic church services as a child.
 He became an atheist when he was a teenager.
 He taught philosophy at a university in Tasmania.
-After his mother died he had become a monk at the St. Sava Serbian Orthodox Monastery in Australia and at Mount Athos in Greece.
-After he met Pope Shenouda IIII, Lazarus El Anthony moved to Egypt to become a hermit on Mount Colzim near the Monastery of Saint Anthony in Red Sea Governorate, eastern Egypt.
-There, he currently lives an ascetic life in the footsteps of Saint Anthony the Great and the other Desert Fathers.
+He was married to Ruby and held a teaching position at Ballarat University in the late eighties.
+After his mother died he had a personal crisis, left his wife and became a monk at the St. Sava Serbian Orthodox Monastery near Geelong in Australia, and then at Mount Athos in Greece.
+After he met Pope Shenouda III, Lazarus El Anthony moved to Egypt to become a hermit on Mount Colzim near the Monastery of Saint Anthony in Red Sea Governorate, eastern Egypt.
+He currently lives an ascetic life there, in the footsteps of Saint Anthony the Great and the other Desert Fathers.